 As with any diet plan, you should not start the 5 Bite Diet plan without first talking to your doctor.
 If you are currently suffering from a medical condition or disease, you may want to rethink participating in this diet plan.
 If you decide to proceed, only do so under the supervision of your doctor to ensure that your dietary needs are met.

 The biggest benefit of the 5 Bite Diet is weight loss.
 It is an easy diet plan to follow and makes adhering to portion control a no-brainer.
 With just 10-12 bites a day, you will maintain a caloric intake of 800 or fewer calories.
 This enables you to lose weight quickly while still enjoying all your favorite foods.

 The 5 Bite Diet is only meant as an intermittent diet plan.
-Once you have reached your goal weight, it is time to reintroduce a normal eating plan.
+Once you’ve reached your goal weight, it’s time to reintroduce normal eating patterns.
 While the higher calorie intake will add back some of the pounds, exercise can help offset this.